ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 According to the site [JavaTPoint](https://www.javatpoint.com/kubernetes) Kubernetes works in a client-server pattern:

 1. **Master node**: its the control pane and the entrypoint for all types of administrative tasks at the cluster level.
-But in terms of faul tolerance, there can be more than one master node present in a cluster.
+But in terms of fault tolerance, there can be more than one master node present in a cluster.
 It also has some important features within:
     1.1.
 API Server: it receives the REST commands from the user, validates, processes and them execute them.
 It also saves the resulting state of a cluster in a 'etcd' file, a distributed key-value store.
     1.2.
 Scheduler: its a process responsible for assigning pods to the available worker nodes.
     1.3.
 Controller Manager: its a deamon for the managing and execution of non-terminating control loops.
     1.4.
 ETCD: it is an open-source, simple, distributed key-value storage which is used to store the cluster data.
-2. **Slave/Worker node**: it is also known as 'minions', which is a phisical machine with execute the applications using the pods.
+2. **Slave/Worker node**: it is also known as 'minions', which is a phisical machine which executes the applications using the pods.
 And as its components:
     2.1.
 Kubelet: its an agent executed on each worker node in a cluster that it is in constant communication with the master node, and that accesses the works of the worker pods.
     2.2.
 Kube-proxy: it's a proxy service of Kubernetes executed on each worker node in the cluster.
 And its main responsibility is to request forwarding messages.
     2.3.
 Pod: a pod is a combination of one or more containers which logically execute together on nodes.
 And one worker can easily execute multiple pods.